explorigin/Rocket/doc/usage.rst

 Instances
 ---------

-An instance of Rocket (or CherryPyWSGIServer) has only one method for external use:
+An instance of Rocket (or CherryPyWSGIServer) two methods for external use:

 * start() - Start the main server loop.
 This call will block until server execution is interrupted by:
     - KeyboardInterrupt for a server running in a console.
     - The process receives a SIGTERM or SIGHUP signal for platforms that support signals.
     - A running thread signals the server to stop.
+    - An external thread calls the stop_ method.

+.. _stop:

+* stop(stoplogging=True) - This method will:
+    - timeout and close all active connections
+    - stop all worker and monitor threads
+    - if the *stoplogging* parameter is set to **False**, all logging objects will be preserved should the server be restarted.

 Architecture Considerations
 ===========================